sparksterz/SlackBots/README.md

 ```
 Now you can call ```heroku create my-app-name``` and it will make you an app space and set your remote git server name to "heroku" and set up the "master" branch.
 This is a node js app when/if it asks.
 You may also  remember I mentioned that redis was a dependency of Hubot, so we need to add a redis setup to our app space.
 You'll want to log into the Heroku web interface https://dashboard.heroku.com/apps and find your app and add what they call an "add-on".
 This is where things can potentially cost money and Heroku wants to make sure you're liable to foot the bill and not them...Luckily there is an implementation called "Redis Cloud" They have a completely free option which will store 30MB of data for your app.
 More than enough for our Slackbot though, so no worries.
 They will still force you to add payment information on file though, not much of a way to get around that.

 Now that you've added your redis integration, you can hop over to the settings tab  you'll see an environment for configuration variables.
 Go ahead and reveal those as you'll need to add a couple which the slack adapter will depend on.
-You'll probably see a REDISCLOUD_URL.
+You'll probably see a ```REDISCLOUD_URL```.
 That's fine, no need to touch that one.
 You will however need to add these:
 ```
 HEROKU_URL https://my-app.herokuapp.com
 HUBOT_SLACK_TOKEN oxbox-bjidosajioj8232137-3hjkjase89132